commercetools/sphere-node-sdk/README.md

 - `delete` HTTP `DELETE` request

 #### Task Queue
-To optimize processing lots of requests all together, e.g.: avoiding connection timeouts, we introduces [TaskQueue](https://github.com/sphereio/sphere-node-utils#taskqueue).
+To optimize processing lots of requests all together, e.g.: avoiding connection timeouts, we introduced [TaskQueue](https://github.com/sphereio/sphere-node-utils#taskqueue).

 Every request is internally pushed in a queue which automatically starts resolving promises (requests) and will process concurrently some of them based on the `maxParallel` parameter.
 You can set this parameter by chaining the following method
 - `parallel(n)` defines the number of max parallel requests to be processed by the [TaskQueue](https://github.com/sphereio/sphere-node-utils#taskqueue) (default is `20`). **If < 1 it throws an error**